 Howdie, good folks!
 How a ye doing?
 Still enjoying Spring (or Autumn, hello lovelies down under)?
 We are in the middle of a climate change in these parts.
 Thursday we had Summer temperature, yesterday felt like an autumn day and I have been told Sunday will feel like winter again.

 Well all the more reason to stay busy.
-While the whole country had turned orange yesterday on account of Queens’ Day, My Love and I stayed home and worked on various projects.
+While the whole country seemed to be out and about, my Love and I stayed home and worked on various projects.

 My Love had hired this big, mean, ugly machine to cut heavy weight tiles.
 He has been working hard on our new patio and the final stages are in sight.
 Just one or two more days of hard labor for him and I will have to start doing my THANG outside.